Dutch Supreme Court Rules on the Netherlands’ Liability in Srebrenica Deaths

-The Dutch Supreme Court will deliver a final decision on the country’s liability for the deaths of 300 men in Srebrenica.
-(This ruling, originally set for April 19, has been postponed.)
 During the 1992-95 war in Bosnia, the Dutch state sent peacekeepers to Srebrenica, which had been designated a “safe area” by the United Nations.
 It didn’t remain safe for long.
 On July 11, 1995, Srebrenica was overrun by Bosnian-Serb forces led by Ratko Mladić.
 In The Trial of Ratko Mladić, FRONTLINE explored the case against the so-called “Butcher of Bosnia” and his role in the deaths of 7,000 Muslim male refugees who were murdered after they fled the city.

-Why is the Netherlands being sued?
+Why was the Netherlands sued?

 How did the case start?

-The law firm Van Diepen Van der Kroef, spurred on by Bosnian lawyers, filed suit against the Dutch state and the UN on behalf of the Mothers of Srebrenica in 2007.
-But suing an entity like the UN was a longshot.
+The law firm Van Diepen Van der Kroef, spurred on by Bosnian lawyers, filed suit against the Dutch state and the U.N. on behalf of the Mothers of Srebrenica in 2007.
+But suing an entity like the U.N. was a long shot.

-“We knew at that time, of course, that the UN has immunity of jurisdiction,” Simon van der Sluijs, a lawyer on the case, told FRONTLINE.
-Van der Sluijs says this immunity lets the UN do its job without leaving behind a long tail of legal trouble, an imperviousness that has raised concerns.
+“We knew at that time, of course, that the U.N. has immunity of jurisdiction,” Simon van der Sluijs, a lawyer on the case, told FRONTLINE.
+Van der Sluijs says this immunity lets the U.N. do its job without leaving behind a long tail of legal trouble, an imperviousness that has raised concerns.

-After a Dutch district court, appeals court, and finally its Supreme Court ruled they could not hear a case against the UN, the Mothers of Srebrenica case went on against the Netherlands.
+After a Dutch district court, appeals court, and finally its Supreme Court ruled they could not hear a case against the U.N., the Mothers of Srebrenica case went on against the Netherlands.

 “I think it was worth it to try it,” van der Sluijs said.
 “We had a good point, and we still have a good point.”